-Attribute Required Use builtin_rules Optional Required to set permissions.
-A list of roles.
-Valid roles: "GlobalAdmin" If None, this field is ignored.
-If an empty list ([]), all roles are removed. teams Optional Required to set permissions.
-A list of teams this the user is a member of.
+Attribute Required Use teams Optional Required to set permissions.
+A list of teams this in which the user is a member.
 Names must match an existing configured team.
 If None, this field is ignored.
 If an empty list ([]), all team associations are removed.

-Your IdP administrator is responsible for providing you a list of attributes returned by your IdP. username, first_name, last_name and email should map directly to the fields returned by your IdP. authorized, builtin_roles and teams are for you to configure, based on your business policies.
+Your IdP administrator is responsible for providing you a list of attributes that are returned by the IdP.
+The username, first_name, last_name and email should map directly to the fields returned by your IdP.
+You must configure the authorized, builtin_roles, and teams fields, based on your business policies.

-This diagram succinctly describes the attribute mapping process:
+The following diagram describes the attribute mapping process: